Homosexual seduction: History

 The theory originated in the early 20th century's work of German psychologists such as Albert Moll and Emil Kraepelin on adolescent sexuality, and was used in the early work attempting to explain the phenomenon of male prostitution.
 It played an important role in population regeneration efforts after the First World War in Germany and informed homophobic policies in Nazi Germany.

 In the 19th century, German psychologists Magnus Hirschfeld and Karl Heinrich Ulrichs had argued for the inborn nature of homosexuality.
 Challenging the idea of inborn and fixed sexuality, Sigmund Freud theorised that humans were inherently bisexual, and then became either heterosexual or homosexual as a result of childhood experiences.
 Freud argued that same-sex attraction and experimentation were essential parts of development, with heterosexuality being the preferable outcome.
 Although he argued that homosexuality should not be thought of as an illness, his focus on how the social environment may shift sexual identity inspired theories behind homosexual seduction.

 Opposing the inborn nature of sexuality put forward by Hirschfeld and Ulrichs, other psychologists including Max Dessoir, Albert Moll and Emil Kraepelin built on Freud's conception of teenage sexuality as indeterminate and susceptible to social influence.
 They recognised that same-sex activities such as kisses and hugs formed an integral part of development, but felt these acts should stop as young people come of age.
 They argued that if vulnerable adolescents came in contact with same-sex seduction, homosexual attraction might become permanently fixed.
 This painted homosexual seduction as a danger to young people.

 In Germany in the 1920s, there was concern about the First World War's detrimental psychological effects on men.
 The possible spread of homosexuality posed a threat to marriage and childbirth, which were both perceived as essential aspects of the regeneration of post-war society.
 Therefore, scholarship produced at the time aimed to prove that homosexuality was a threat to the regeneration of society but its spread could be stopped.

-In the USSR in 1933, Article 121 was added to the entire Soviet Union criminal code, making male homosexuality a crime punishable by up to five years in prison with hard labor.
+In the USSR in 1933, Article 121 was added to the Soviet Union's criminal code, making male homosexuality a crime punishable by up to five years in prison with hard labor.
 Though the precise reason for Article 121 is in some dispute among historians, government statements made about the law tended to confuse homosexuality with pedophilia.
 The law remained intact until after the dissolution of the Soviet Union when it was repealed in 1993 by the Russian Federation.